11.30 DRY up your code

 header, so the bright-flowers instruction overrides the blue instruction.
 This is because of the CSS specificity rules, which determine which style “wins”.
 Read more about that later.

-This is how CSS works: the keywords in the CSS match the HTML, and more specific commands override more generic ones.
+This is how CSS works.
+The selectors in the CSS match the elements in the HTML.
+More specific selectors override more generic ones.
+This is what is meant by the Cascade in Cascading Style Sheets.

 Additionally, HTML classes get referenced in CSS with a preceeding